MMunibas/STD/README.md

 The `evaluate.py` file predicts product state distributions for all initial conditions within the test set and compares them with reference data obtained from quasi-classical trajectory similations (QCT).

-Edit the code `evaluation.py` in the folder `evaluation_InitialCondition` to specify whether accuracy measures should be calculated for "QCT" for NN evaluation and then interpolation to QCT grid or "NN" for evaluation and comparison in the NN grid.
+Edit the code `evaluation.py` in the folder `evaluation_InitialCondition` to specify whether accuracy measures should be calculated based on comparison of the NN predictions and QCT data solely at the grid points where the NN places its predictions (flag "NN") or at all points where QCT data is available (flag "QCT") based on linear interpolation.
 Then run the code to obtain a file containing the desired accuracy measures, as well as a PDF with the corresponding plots.
-The evaluations are compared with available QCT data  on `QCT_Data/Initial_Condition_Data`
+The evaluations are compared with available QCT data located in `QCT_Data/Initial_Condition_Data`.

-### Temperatures
+### For thermal reactant state dsitributions

-For temperature evaluation.
-Go to the `evaluation_Temperature` folder
+To predict product state distributions from thermal reactant state distributions go to the `evaluation_Temperature` folder.

-Edit the code `evaluation.py` in the folder `evaluation_Temperature`, to specify which of the (4) studied cases:
+Edit the code `evaluation.py` in the folder `evaluation_Temperature`, to specify which of the four studied cases

  - `Ttrans=Trot=Tvib (indices_set1.txt)`
  - `Ttrans != Tvib =Trot (indices_set2.txt)`
  - `Ttrans=Tvib != Trot (indices_set3.txt)`
  - `Ttrans != Tvib != Trot (indices_set4.txt)`

- you want to compare.
+ you want to analyse.

-Then run the code with the following command to obtain a file containing the desired accuracy measures, as well as a PDF with the corresponding plots for (3) example temperatures.
+Then run the code with the following command to obtain a file containing the desired accuracy measures, as well as a PDF with the corresponding plots for three example temperatures.

 *Don't remove (external_plotting directory).*